Dalton Guthrie

-Dalton Guthrie (born December 23, 1995) is an American professional baseball infielder and outfielder for the Philadelphia Phillies of Major League Baseball (MLB).
-He played college baseball for the Florida Gators.
-Guthrie was selected in the 6th round of the 2017 Major League Baseball draft by the Phillies.
-He made his MLB debut in September 2022.
+Dalton James Guthrie (born December 23, 1995) is an American professional baseball infielder and outfielder for the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies.
+He played college baseball for the Florida Gators, and was selected in the 6th round of the 2017 MLB draft by the Phillies.

 Early life

 Guthrie is the son of former 15-year major league pitcher Mark Guthrie, and is Jewish.
+His father is Christian, his mother is Jewish, and his maternal grandparents are Hungarian Jewish immigrants, who came to the U.S. in the 1950s.
 He grew up in Sarasota, Florida.
+He attended the Goldie Feldman Academy at Temple Beth Sholom in Sarasota for kindergarten and first grade.
+He then attended Pine View Elementary Magnet School in Land o' Lakes, Florida.

 Guthrie attended Venice High School.
 Playing baseball in high school, he was a two-time all-state and all-state academic team selection at shortstop.
 In his senior year he was one of nine players in the U.S. named to the 2014 Rawlings High School Gold Glove Team, was chosen as the 2014 Florida Dairy Farmers Player of the Year for Class 6A, and was named the Sarasota Herald-Tribune Player of the Year.

 College career

 Guthrie played college baseball for the Florida Gators, where he was a three-year starter.
-He was named a freshman All-American and to the Southeastern Conference (SEC) All-Freshman team after hitting .287/.362/.365 with 81 hits and starting at second base.
-Guthrie moved to shortstop and batted leadoff as a sophomore and was named second team All-SEC and to the SEC All-Defensive Team after leading the Gators with a .305 batting average with 85 hits (6th in the Southeastern Conference) and six sacrifice flies (third).
+He was named a freshman All-American and to the Southeastern Conference (SEC) All-Freshman team after hitting .287/.362/.365 with 81 hits while starting at second base.
+Guthrie moved to shortstop and batted leadoff as a sophomore, and was named second team All-SEC and to the SEC All-Defensive Team after leading the Gators with a .305 batting average with 85 hits (6th in the Southeastern Conference) and six sacrifice flies (third).

 He underwent ulnar nerve transposition surgery in the fall of 2016.
 In 2017 Guthrie batted .273/.349/.356, with 11 stolen bases (10th) and six sacrifice flies (third), and was named to the 2017 SEC All-Defensive Team.
 In his college career, he played 127 games at shortstop, and 69 games at second base.